jmajaca/show-off/README.md

 ## About

-This project is created for showing off and experimenting with my skills in fields of Software Development, Machine Learning and DevOps.
+This project is created for showing off and experimenting with my skills in the fields of Software Development, Machine Learning, and DevOps.

-Implemented system and applications read text from supplied images and return extracted text from images.
+Implemented system and applications are reading text from supplied images and returning extracted text from images.
+In essence, this is an OCR application.

-In essence this is an OCR application.
+Application and its Kubernetes cluster are hosted on Oracle Cloud ARM architecture server.
+The application itself can be found at

-Application and it's Kubernetes cluster are hosted on Oracle Cloud ARM architecture server.
-Application itself can be found at [jmajaca.xyz/show-off](https://jmajaca.xyz/show-off).
+[jmajaca.xyz/show-off](https://jmajaca.xyz/show-off).
 While APIs documentation is available [here](https://jmajaca.xyz:5000/).

-> Note: Model for recognition of text from image is under-performing mostly because of dataset used to train it.
+> Note: The model for recognition of text from an image is under-performing mostly because of the dataset used to train it.
-> As recognition model was not main focus of this project (it was whole system) I decided to release project and repo
+> As the recognition model was not the main focus of this project (it was the whole system) I decided to release the project
-> for public.
-Currently, I am trying to optimize performance of recognition model.
+> and repo to the public.
+Currently, I am trying to optimize the performance of the recognition model.

 ## Architecture